 One of the most powerful techniques for enhancing your motivation to use activity to enhance your ‘health span’ is to deliberately think about moments that you believe being in great health & fitness would help you access, or indeed conversely, moments that failing to deliver on your healthy intentions might deprive you of.
-These would be things like your ability to be active with your children or grandchildren, what health and fitness might mean for your relationships or your career etc.
+These would be things like your ability to be active with your children or grandchildren, what health & fitness might mean for your relationships or the success of your career etc.

 These are emotionally charged moments and storing these in your memory or ‘anchoring’ them for deployment on the inevitable days that you just don’t feel like working out.
 They also often serve to put life into perspective.

 Is it harder to get in shape in your 50’s?

 Whilst I’ve argued that the real goal of the 50’s ought to to be largely health related, of course I’m asked by my online personal training clients in their 50’s whether, in my experience, it’s harder to lose fat and gain muscle at this age.

 My answer is generally “not particularly” and I’ve coached many people to a leaner, healthier and more athletic physique, to inform that response.
 Studies have shown that we do start to lose muscle mass after age 30, but only at a rate of 3-8% per decade which isn’t a rate I would consider a serious impediment to success.
 Ultimately your body is still more than capable of great things throughout your 50’s, accounting for a few age-specific nuances, whether you personally will be in great shape through your 50’s is going to come down to your priorities and staying consistent with them.